Japanese Parenting Issues | Cultural Differences

 Onigunsô: If this happened in Japan the parents would be raising hell.
 They would ask the school teachers why they are not raising their children properly.
 It is the teachers’ job to make sure that the kids learn how to behave themselves.

 Husky: Really?
-Never have I heard about any such reactions in Norway, at least not at the time I went to elementary school.
+Never have I heard about any such reactions in Norway, at least not at the time when I went to elementary school.
 Parents would usually choose to either discipline their kids, or ignore the pointless ramblings of the so-called role models you would find in the Norwegian school system.

 The only time parents would be angry with teachers in Norway, is if their child were not given proper attention, or if their kids were victims of bullying or injustice.

 Onigunsô: Bullying is a common thing at Japanese schools, and no-one ever says a word about it.
-Mostly we think that if someone is not conforming to the system, if someone is a little out of the ordinary, they cannot be helped.
+Mostly we think that if someone is not conforming to the system, or if someone is a little out of the ordinary, they cannot be helped.
 They will probably end up alone and isolated in adult life.
 In the end they will just be another number added to the Japanese suicide statistics.

 Most food hauls and Tokyo strolls of ours are much less depressing than this dialogue might indicate.
 That is to say, they are not noteworthy enough chats to mention.
 This particular conversation struck me as interesting enough to make a blog post about.